 Seated leg lifts are great for the quads and abdomen.
 Sitting in an upright position with your back pressed into your chair, straighten both legs and left them up as high as you can.
 Engage your core and don’t slump over while doing this!
 If lifting both legs is too intense try doing one at a time.

 A great core exercise, side bends can help strengthen the obliques and stretch out the side of the body.
 Place one hand on your hip while letting the other hand hang towards the floor, slowly reach the lengthened arm toward the ground.
 Go as far as you can without turning your torso towards the floor, slowly return towards the start.
 Repeat on both sides.

-Working out at work doesn’t have to be complicated and it doesn’t have to be time consuming.
+Working out at work doesn’t have to be complicated and it doesn’t have to be time-consuming.
 As executives, we need to change our mindset and attitude about working out at work.
-Begin with trying out one or two of the exercises listed every single day and work your way up getting in as much activity as you can throughout the work day.
+Begin with trying out one or two of the exercises listed every single day and work your way up getting in as much activity as you can throughout the workday.

-These are also great tips to pass along to you employees, and by doing so it might even hold your more accountable as well!
+These are also great tips to pass along to your employees, and by doing so it might even hold your more accountable as well!
 These 11 tips are simple and can be done in any office setting with minimal equipment.
 So, get moving and start working out at work!